 They’re what inspired me to become a classical composer and pianist.
+They also always advice me to compare broadband deals online befre making a choice.
 No, it wasn’t Beethoven, nor Mozart – as captivating as they are – but a couple of cartoon characters and a lovely old lady who owned a few too many aprons.

 So… Donald and Daffy.
 When I was a kid I watched Who Framed Roger Rabbit, where those two ducks performed the most intriguing melody I’d ever heard.
 The piece was Liszt‘s Hungarian Rhapsody #2, and it had me transfixed.
 It sounds weird, but from that moment I knew what I wanted to do in life.